-Andrea Miller begins her third year working with the North Texas sports medicine staff as an assistant athletic trainer.
+Andrea Miller begins her fourth year working with the North Texas sports medicine staff as an assistant athletic trainer.

-Miller is beginning her first year with the soccer team and spending her first two years with the women's basketball team.
-In addition to her duties with the women's basketball team, MIller oversees the athletic trainer graduate assistants for volleyball and softball.
+Miller is beginning her second year with the soccer team and spending her first two years with the women's basketball team.
+In addition to her duties with the women's soccer team, MIller oversees the athletic trainer graduate assistants for volleyball and softball.

 She joins the North Texas athletics staff after spending two years as the assistant athletic trainer at the University of Texas-Pan American.
 Miller was also the clinical coordinator for the students in the Athletic Training Internship Program.

 Prior to her time at UTPA, Miller spent one year as an assistant athletic trainer at the University of South Florida.
 She worked with the cross country, track and field, and football teams for the Bulls.

 Miller began her career as a graduate assistant at Florida International University.
 Her assignment as a graduate assistant was with three high schools as the head athletic trainer.
 She received her master's of science in post professional athletic training from FIU in April 2009.
 She also obtained her certification in Florida as an Emergency Medical Technician-Basic in May 2009.

 Originally from Austin, Texas, Miller moved to Statesboro, Georgia to attend college.
 She earned her bachelor's of science insports medicine/athletic training from Georgia Southern University in December 2006.
 She was a student athletic trainer with men's soccer, women's basketball, softball, and the football teams.
 Miller was honored with The Outstanding Sports Medicine/Athletic Training Major Award in 2006.